Massage Therapy CEs | Prenatal/Doula/Infant Courses

 Instructor: Judith Koch, BCTMB

 Course Materials: The course consists of the Massage Doula student handout and video files in an online format, along with homework documentation paperwork.
-For students who prefer a book and DVD by mail, there is a "hard copy order form" you can use to order hard copies of the course materials.

 This course teaches a side-lying and modified supine positioning, recommended for second and third trimesters.
 First trimester clients can likely receive massage in the standard prone/supine positioning if they prefer.
 We do not recommend specialty tables or equipment designed for allowing the woman to lay on her stomach after the first trimester for several reasons: Unless it is perfectly molded to her body, it will cause strain on her uterine ligaments, it is difficult to get in and out of in the final trimester, and makes no provision for a modified supine position (necessary to keep the weight of the uterus off of the vena cava).
 Therapists who prefer such positioning will need to modify the techniques taught to accomodate the changed position.

-The certification documentation consists of paperworkw that we provide, where you perform a self-analysis of your practice sessions.
+The certification documentation consists of paperwork that we provide, where you perform a self-analysis of your practice sessions.
 For example, you will answer questions such as: Looking back at your session, what was the best part of the experience?
 How you can build on that in future sessions?
 What was the biggest challenge with this massage?
 What can you do to mitigate this challenge so it is less a problem in the future?
 What questions did your client have?
 How can you implement that information into future work?
 Based on this experience, what are three things you can do better next time?

 Attention Florida & Georgia licensees: Institute of Somatic Therapy will automatically report your hours to CE Broker ONLY IF you have provided your license number in your online account with us.
 You can verify your license information by logging on to our website, and reviewing your account information.
 If your license is not shown there, please select “edit” to include it.
 Please note: this is an ONLINE course, and is not considered "LIVE" for Florida purposes.